TrEE-TIMC/compbio/joinus.md

 ## Position offers

-We have funding to recruit interns and PhD students over the next few years.
+We have fundings to recruit interns and PhD students over the next few years.
 Feel free to contact us to discuss more opportunities.

+We propose a Master 2 internship project on the [evolution of phototrophy using genomic data](files/2023_Sujet_M2_Abby-TIMC-Grenoble_PHOTOTROPHY.pdf).